Jimfarrugia/ruby_hangman/README.md

 ### Instructions for Use
-1. Ensure your working directory is in the ruby_hangman root folder.
+1. Ensure your working directory is in the Hangman app root folder.
 2. In the command-line, enter `ruby ./src/index.rb`
 3. This will bring up the Welcome
 3. Guess what the word is by suggesting one letter at a time.